commoncode/ama-bot/README.md

 Create a channel for testing your bot, and invite the bot to the channel.

-Type "@bot-name hello", it should reply "Hello world".
+Type `@bot-name hello`, it should reply with a help text on how to use the bot.

 # Infrastructure